 11. Mechanically-animated element(s); and

 (10) Limitations.
-As a part of the discretionary approval of a creative sign permit, the Design Review Committee may require modifications to the proposed creative sign including limits on allowed sign types, area, dimensions, placement, materials and other sign design features.
+As a part of the discretionary approval of a creative sign permit, the Design Review Committee may require modifications to the proposed signage including limits on allowed sign types, area, dimensions, placement, materials, and other sign design features, in addition to the limitations set by the objective standards of the Zoning Code.

 (E) Encroachment permit.
 Any sign which projects into the public right-of-way requires approval of an encroachment permit.